onflow/cadence/docs/language.md

 // Create another reference to the storage location `account.storage[Counter]`
 // and only allow access to it as the type `HasCount`.
 //
-let limitedReference: &HasCount = &account.storage[Counter] as HasCount
+let limitedReference: &HasCount = &account.storage[Counter] as &HasCount

 // Read the counter's current count through the limited reference.
 //